TheresaLui/SelfHelpContent_v2/articles/supportTopicDescriptions/supporttopics_5ffad63a-3267-d6b7-2fa1-6d9134c1fa62.md

         {
             "id": "07a299a7-f6c7-b25e-73c5-37b151b32a0f",
             "longDescription": "",
-            "shortDescription": "Unable to work with Storage account via hdfs.", "searchTags": "",
+            "shortDescription": "Unable to work with a Storage account via hdfs.", "searchTags": "",
             "category": "",
             "useInDiagnoseAndSolve": "true"